conan-io/conan-io.github.io/_posts/2019-05-09-Conan-extension-for-Visual-Studio.markdown

 title: "Conan Extension for Visual Studio"
 ---

-Thanks to our amazing community we can release today a first version of the [Conan Extension for Visual Studio](https://marketplace.visualstudio.com/items?itemName=conan-io.conan-vs-extension).
+Thanks to our amazing community we can release a first version of the [Conan Extension for Visual Studio](https://marketplace.visualstudio.com/items?itemName=conan-io.conan-vs-extension).
 It's been a team effort of several people, we have to mention SSE4, ForNeVer, solvingj and sboulema, but many others have contributed providing feedback, reporting early issues and